 - “It takes MONTHS to get a VA loan.”
 This is quite simply untrue.
 The VA guarantees the loan that a mortgage lender has funded.
 It takes no longer to get a VA loan than a conventional loan and closing can often take less than 30 days.
 The documentation is different (the veteran needs a Certificate of Eligibility, for example), but most of it is generated electronically and is available immediately—before the actual loan process even starts.

-There are many reasons why a seller should accept an offer from a veteran.
-Here are some:
+There are 2 reasons why a seller should accept an offer from a veteran.

 - Veteran buyers tend to make higher offers than conventional buyers.
 This means more cash in the seller’s pocket at closing.